Gunman kills four, wounds child at school in California shootings

 Two hospitals said they were treating seven people, including at least three children.

-Details were still sketchy hours after the shooting and authorities didn't have a firm count of the wounded due to the number of places where the gunman opened fire in the community of Rancho Tehama Reserve, about 130 miles north of Sacramento, Tehama County Assistant Sheriff Phil Johnston said.
+No children were killed, Tehama County Assistant Sheriff Phil Johnston said.
+The shooter, who has not been identified, was fatally shot by police after engaging two officers who returned fire at an intersection in the community of Rancho Tehama Reserve, about 130 miles north of Sacramento, Johnston said.

+"We really don't have any idea what his motive was at this time," Johnston said.
+The first calls of a shooting came in at around 7:52 a.m. and it was all over in around 45 minutes, he said.
+During the rampage the gunman fired into an elementary school, he said.

-One student was wounded at the school and another child was shot while driving with a woman, who also was wounded, Johnston said.
+One student was wounded at the school and another child was shot while in a car being driven by a woman, who also was wounded, Johnston said.

 "It was very clear at the onset that we had an individual that was randomly picking targets," Johnston said.